yuko1101/enka-network-api/README.md

 npm install enka-network-api
 ```

-First of all, you need to generate cache genshin data.
+First of all, you need to generate genshin data cache.
 ```js
 const { EnkaClient } = require("enka-network-api");
 const enka = new EnkaClient({ timeout: 4000 });